A little about me

 Be creative about the approach you take towards building your career.

-When I first got started out, getting auditions for film and television was hard.
+When I first started out, getting auditions for film and television was hard.
 It didn’t matter how talented I thought I was, no one was seeing me.
 I was new and had no professional work experience under my belt yet.
-After graduating theatre school, I took one on-camera workshop after another, but I still wasn’t getting any auditions.
+After graduating from theatre school, I took one on-camera workshop after another, but I still wasn’t getting any auditions.
 When the anxiety got to be too much, I decided to take matters into my own hands.

 First I had to realize that I wasn’t helpless, and then I had to have a conversation with my agent about why I wasn’t being seen, instead of worrying that they were going to drop me.
 After our talk, I learned that while “they”, casting directors, had heard wonderful things about my stage work, they didn’t know what I could do on film.
 So, I booked a studio session, got an actor friend to read a few different scenes with me and just like that I had a demo reel.